 According to various pundits on organisational performance, performance planning helps in aligning the individual goals with the organisational goals, and the concept behind this is mutuality for survival and growth.
 Performance planning helps in resplendent utilisation of resources, which has become a key feature in financial governance in the public sector due to continuously shrinking resources.
-It is for this reason therefore that the annual performance planning becomes a critical cog in the operation of KZN Provincial Treasury, as it should for other departments and organisations alike.
+It is for this reason therefore that the annual performance planning becomes a critical cog in the operation of KZN Treasury, as it should for other departments and organisation alike.

-The KwaZulu-Natal Provincial Administration, like other administrations in the country and in the globe, has been affected by the slow economic growth, budget cuts and more recently, the unexpected and significant covid-19 expenditure which has seen departments reprioritizing their already limited budgets to fight the spread of this pandemic.
-These changes have impacted on the resources and plans and resulted in continuous review, adjustments and re-planning performance plans for the year.
+The KwaZulu-Natal Provincial Administration, like other administrations in the country and in the globe, has been affected by the slow economic growth, budget cuts and more recently, the covid-19 expenditure which has seen departments spend from their already limited budgets to fight the spread of this pandemic.
+These changes affect the resources hence the need for continuous reprioritisation and performance planning.

-Throughout these changes, one constant remains and that is the mandate of KZN Provincial Treasury as informed by Chapter 3, section 216 of the Constitution of the Republic of South Africa of 1996, read with Chapter 2 of the Public Finance Management Act of 1999, to ensure sound financial and fiscal management for the Provincial Government.
+There is, however, one thing that remains unchanged and that is the KZN Treasury's mandate.
+As informed by Chapter 3, section 216 of the Constitution of the Republic of South Africa of 1996, read with Chapter 2 of the Public Finance Management Act of 1999, our job is to ensure sound financial and fiscal management for the Provincial Government.

-In line with this, KZN Provincial Treasury has no option but to remain steadfast and to continue to promote, guide and support a culture of prudent fiscal management throughout the spheres of government.
-We need to ensure that sound financial management is not just a text book concept, but a living principle that we need to continuously espouse and ensure that its expression is found in our governance practices, both in KZN Provincial Treasury, departments, public entities and municipalities alike.
+In line with this, KZN Treasury has no option but to remain steadfast and continue to promote a stricter spending culture by ourselves and other government departments.

+We need to ensure that sound financial management is not just a text book concept, but a principle that we need to continuously espouse and ensure that its expression is found in our governance practices, both in KZN Treasury, departments, public entities and municipalities alike.

 The general monitoring of the spending culture of departments, public entities and municipalities will remain a huge part of our operational focus.
-The cost-cutting measures that were first implemented in 2009/2010, and which have been bearing fruit over the years, will continue to characterise our financial management in the public sector.
-In the same vein, enforcing compliance and ensuring best practice in Supply Chain Management processes at different levels of government in KwaZulu-Natal remains a priority to ensure that value for money is obtained in public procurement.
+The cost-cutting measures that were first implemented in 2009/10, and which have been bearing fruits over the years, will continue to characterise our financial management in the public sector.
+In the same vein, enforcing compliance and ensuring best practice in Supply Chain Management processes at different levels of government in KwaZulu-Natal remains a priority.

-In 2021/2022 we focused on embedding internal controls and processes as well as addressing audit matters within Departments, Municipalities and Public Entities while ensuring long term sustainability of audit improvements and successes.
-We further focused on the enhancement of Broad-Based Black Economic Empowerment (B-BBEE) through effective Supply Chain Management policies; ensuring on-budget spending (in all Departments and Public Entities) through effective in-year monitoring of expenditure and sound cash management and maintaining the present favorable provincial cash position.
+Some of Provincial Treasury's focus in the 2020/2021 financial year included, inter-alia, embedding internal controls and processes as well as addressing audit matters within Departments, Municipalities and Public Entities while ensuring long term sustainability of audit improvements and successes.

+We also planned on focusing on the enhancement of Broad-Based Black Economic Empowerment (B-BBEE) through effective Supply Chain Management policies; ensuring on-budget spending (in all Departments and Public Entities) through effective in-year monitoring of expenditure and sound cash management and maintaining the present favorable provincial cash position.

-Parallel to this was the enhanced support to Municipalities and Public Entities to encourage prudence in financial management; and provide further assistance to Departments, Public Entities and Municipalities to unlock stagnant infrastructure projects which are critical to stimulate economic growth.
+Alongside all of these was also to enhance support to Municipalities and Public Entities to encourage prudence in financial management; and provide further assistance to Departments, Public Entities and focus on managing resources while ensuring that the commitment to continuously provide services to communities remains unblemished.

+Municipalities to unlock stagnant infrastructure projects.